Soccer Variations Around the World: A Full Guide

 Florentine Calcio

-Florentine Calcio is an unusual type of football that appeared in the Middle Ages.
-Its birthplace was Florence, Italy, where the first matches of this sport were held.
+Florentine Calcio is an unusual type of football that appeared in the Middle Ages with its birthplace being Florence, Italy, where the first matches of this sport were held.
+The main feature of this variation of football is the use of homemade balls made of genuine leather or fabric as well as the violence and physical force involved.

-If you’re really interested in learning more I would suggest searching up a video about this sport because it is brutal.
 The winner of the match is the team that scores more goals in 50 minutes of playing time by any means.

 Soccer Tennis